 Charismatic Leadership: Weighing the Pros and Cons

 Charismatic leadership was once promoted as a cure-all for struggling organizations.
-But recent research and theory suggest potential downsides to putting a charismatic leader in charge.
+But research and theory suggest potential downsides to putting a charismatic leader in charge.

 By — on / Leadership Skills